NicoRouger/ArduStick/README.md

 ## Supply voltage?
 4xAA or 4xAAA for availability, close to 5V and considering primary use of ArduStick as a portable bartop Arduboy FX Clone.

+Warning: Fresh 4x batteries can be above 5V!
+Two options: supply via the itsy bitsy LDO (ref: 150mA LDO 5 V MIC5225-5.0, input voltage 2.3V to 16V,
+10 µF in/out cap,
+BAT pin
+)  or via an external LDO.
+The second approach was chosen, because 2.42 SPI OLED screens were found to draw a lot of current, possibility due to their poor boost converter.
+An extra LDO was selected, based on availability, limited time for choosing, price (TPS7A6550QKVURQ1, 300mA LDO 5 V, input voltage <4 V to 40V).

 - Input in 5V ?
 Batt ? external LDO and USB!

 - Monitor remaining capacity ? >>> I developed AkuMon, to monitor state of charge